pattyperron/blockchain_career_blueprint/blockchain_learning.md

 A free course provided by Harvard that gives business professionals exposure to various concepts in computer science.
 Though this course does not cover Blockchain, it can help provide a solid technical foundation that will make learning about blockchain much easier and may help a practinoers become more technical across other parts of their career.
 Participants can also pay a fee to get a verified certificate upon completing the course that they can put on their resume.

-*Recommended to: Business professionals who wish to increase their understanding of computer technology as a whole.*
+*Recommended to: Individuals who wish to increase their understanding of computer technology as a whole.*

 ### [INSE 6630: Bitcoin & Blockchain Technology](https://users.encs.concordia.ca/~clark/courses/2201-6630/index.html)

 A free university course provided by [Prof. Jeremy Clark](https://users.encs.concordia.ca/~clark/) from Concordia university.
-Provides a detailed explanation of the mechanisms technologies like Bitcoin and Blockain are built upon, and a high-level overview of
+Provides a detailed explanation of the mechanisms technologies like Bitcoin and Ethereum are built upon.

-*Recommended to: Technical and non-technical practioners looking for a strong technical understanding of how Bitcoin and Ethereum work.*
+*Recommended to: Technical and non-technical individuals looking for a strong technical understanding of how Bitcoin and Ethereum work.*

 ### [Hyperledger Fabric Training Courses](https://www.hyperledger.org/learn/training)